Saturday, September 29, 2007

 It's fun!!
 I even made a spreadsheet! ("X's Who's In and Who's Out List")

-who writes on whose walls and with what frequency, who appears in photos with whom, etc. Well, started.
+I've started making webs based on who invites whom to events when they're being discriminatory, who writes on whose walls and with what frequency, who appears in photos with whom, etc. Well, started.
 Then I realized it was a massive task and abandoned all efforts to demarcate clique boundaries (which are fluid, anyway, and whose connections are non-binary) w/o some studied method.

 Thursday, September 6, 2007